 DI boxes ~ passive and active

-Engineering needs theory and practice.
+It needs theory - and practice.
 Proper mixing needs constant attention, something that's missing at many concerts.